-- to manage our hospitals, including for processes relating to risk management, quality assurance and accreditation activities;
+- To manage our hospitals, including for processes relating to risk management, safety and security activities and quality assurance and accreditation activities;

 Ramsay Health Care will usually collect your personal information directly from you, but sometimes may need to collect it from someone else (for example, a relative or another health service provider).
 We will only do this if you have consented or where your life is at risk and we need to provide emergency treatment.